 - Command & Conquer: Red Alert 2: In the cinematic sequence after an Allied victory, agent Tanya is seen in a fancy dress (as opposed to the combat fatigues she wears in various cutscenes).
 Somewhat subverted in the "Yuri's Revenge" add-on, where Lieutenant Eva is the one invited to the fancy party, and Tanya wants to borrow Einstein's time machine to "fix things up".

-- Said by the stage master to Lightning in Lightning Returns: Final Fantasy XIII practically verbatim when she appears in the outfit she has to wear to proceed Yusnaan's story at that point.
-Depending on who you ask, Lightning was already freaking ''hot'' to begin with...
+- Said by the stage master to Lightning in Lightning Returns: Final Fantasy XIII practically verbatim when she appears in the Pimped-Out Dress she has to wear to proceed Yusnaan's story at that point.
+And Lightning was already freaking hot to begin with.

 - a2 ~a due~: Sona, after she smooths down her hair and changes into a nice, professional outfit for a concert.
 The orchestra is shocked.
 Of course, her usual look involves piercings and a mohawk, combined with a tough-as-nails attitude, so people are understandably a little startled.